North America·Canada·Updated May 3, 2026

 What scams target tourists in Vancouver?

-The most frequently reported tourist scams in Vancouver are Vacation Rental Fraud, Fake Online Event Ticket Reseller Scam, Bird Poo Distraction Scam, with 2 classified as high severity.
+The most frequently reported tourist scams in Vancouver are Fake Online Event Ticket Reseller Scam, Charity Clipboard Scam on Granville Street, Bird Poo Distraction Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Vancouver?